Meth Withdrawal Symptoms, Detox and Treatment

 Beyond the first two stages of meth withdrawal, post-acute withdrawal symptoms (PAWS) are likely to start.

-These PAWS symptoms can range from cravings, depression and anxiety to irritability, mood swings and difficulty concentrating.
+These PAWS symptoms can range from cravings, depression, and anxiety, to irritability, mood swings, and difficulty concentrating.

 how long does meth stay in your system